 The DRS will be managed by scheme administrator Circularity Scotland (CS) and will be funded via three streams – unredeemed deposits, producer fees, and the sale of collected containers for recycling.
 Producers are not legally obliged to appoint CS to discharge their obligations on their behalf, but it is anticipated that most of them will.
 If not, producers can individually fulfil their obligations by collecting and recycling their own containers.

-It is important that producers and CS fulfil their duties under the DRS, as the legislation sets out a legal obligation for 90% overall collection rate of in-scope containers by 2025.
+It is important that producers and CS fulfil their duties under the DRS, as the existing legislation sets out a legal obligation for an eventual 90% overall collection rate of in-scope containers.
 SEPA have powers to enforce criminal penalties and civil enforcement measures on producers, CS, and retailers who fail to fulfil their legal obligations.

 There are three key financial flows in the Scottish DRS: